 About the Ramen Noodles

 - The noodles you see in the photos are organic Spelt Ramen, a whole grain wheat variety I find at Home Goods now and then (something like these from amazon).
-My other go to noodles are the gluten-free brown rice millet ramen made by Lotus Foods that you can find at Costco.
+My other go to noodles are the gluten-free brown rice millet ramen made by Lotus Foods.
 However, keep a close eye on those when cooking as they are thinner and it’s easy to overcook them.
-I’d say as soon as they unravel from the nest give them a taste and if al dente proceed with draining and rinsing to stop the cooking process.
+As soon as they unravel from the nest give them a taste and if al dente proceed with draining and rinsing to stop the cooking process.
 Of course you can use your favorite noodles here and call it a day.

-A perfect mix of Tamari and hoisin sauce lusciously stretched with some olive oil and a little bit of the pasta cooking water if needed.
+A perfect mix of Tamari and hoisin sauce lusciously stretched with some olive oil and a little bit of water.
 I like to add a dash of my favorite hot sauce or chili flakes to give it some attitude but that’s totally up to you.
 The sauce is the ultimate magic glue that can make or break your noodles, let’s not mess it up!

 - Pickled ginger

-- Sietan, thinly sliced plant based meats made from wheat.
+- Sietan – thinly sliced plant based steak or meats made from wheat

 P.S.
 If you make this recipe make sure to give it a comment rating below, snap a photo and tag me with #VeggieSociety on Instagram, it always makes my day ~ Florentina Xo’s